stellecodes/tp/docs/UserGuide.md

 * `delete n/John Tan e/john.tan@example.com` deletes the correct “John Tan” by email.

 ### Linking a student and parent : `link`

-Links an existing student contact with a parent contact, forming a two-way relationship between them.
+Links an existing student contact with a parent contact so that their contacts will display each other's name.

 Format: `link sn/STUDENT_NAME pn/PARENT_NAME`